Archaic Greek sculpture: Architectural decoration

 In pre-Archaic times there was only a sparse use of sculpture in the decoration of buildings.
-In the archaic period the architectural orders were established, which redefined the conception of the temple and took it to a monumental dimension, unprecedented in the history of Ancient Greek architecture, and decorative sculpture became much more frequent and extraordinarily important, both because of the magnitude of the compositions that were created and because they represented a much freer field of formal research than the fixed typologies of kouros and kore.
-The new Greek temple gave rise to narrative group scenes, unheard of in its time, favored anatomical and kinesiology research, created new challenges for the conception of sets, stimulated the exploration of light and shadow effects, and made its sculptors the founders of an original way of understanding plasticity and representation.
+In the Archaic period the architectural orders were established, which redefined the conception of the temple and gave it a monumental dimension unprecedented in the history of ancient Greek architecture, and decorative sculpture became much more frequent and extraordinarily important, both because of the magnitude of the compositions that were created and because they represented a much freer field of formal research than the fixed typologies of kouros and kore.
+The new Greek temple gave rise to narrative group scenes, unheard of in its time, favored anatomical and kinesiological research, created new challenges for the conception of sets, stimulated the exploration of light and shadow effects, and made its sculptors the founders of an original way of understanding plasticity and representation.
 Socially, the importance of figural decoration in sacred buildings was linked to the numinous character of the environment.
-The friezes showing processions and religious festivals, mythological scenes, images of the gods and fantastic creatures, together created a particular ritual atmosphere, different from that of the profane world, which deeply sensitized the visitor and prepared him psychologically for divine worship.
+The friezes showing processions and religious festivals, mythological scenes, images of the gods and fantastic creatures, which together created a particular ritual atmosphere, different from that of the profane world, which deeply sensitized the visitor and prepared him psychologically for divine worship.

 The materials used for this were varied, ranging from bronze to terracotta, stone and stucco, always brightly colored.
-It seems that in the Orientalizing period the decorators' preference was for installing figurative groups in parts most accessible to the eye, near the ground and on the walls.
-This trend suddenly changes around 630-600 BC, when the preferred locations become the upper parts of buildings, such as pediments, metopes, and acroteria.
+It seems that in the Orientalizing period the decorators' preference was for installing figurative groups in the areas most accessible to the eye, near the ground and on the walls.
+This trend suddenly changed around 630–600 BC, when the preferred locations became the upper parts of buildings, such as pediments, metopes, and acroteria.
 The first known example of this new practice is the sanctuary of Apollo, in Aetolia, which inaugurates this custom with great richness and variety, including mythological scenes and a profusion of figures of animals and fantastic beings such as mermaids, sphinxes and Gorgons.
 However, not all temples received figurative decoration.